dmmusil/dmmusil.github.io/about.markdown

 ### Intro

-Currently I'm a staff-level backend engineer at [Degreed](https://degreed.com/about) who focuses on developer experience and our DevOps transformation.
+Currently I'm a backend engineer at [Red Rover](https://redroverk12.com).
+Previously, I was a staff DevOps engineer at [Degreed](https://degreed.com/about).
 I am passionate about making dev work more enjoyable by making things easier to use and faster to set up, change, and deploy.

 I live in the triangle area of central NC where I play lots golf and take the occasional trip to the beach or the mountains, or hop on a plane to go skiing in the winter.